alexlabuda/alex-labuda/content/blog/revenue-forecasting/index.markdown

 # A Simple Linear Model

-Lets take a look at our simple model output that includes direct marketing features
+Now lets take a look at our simple model output that includes direct marketing features and examine their effect of revenue

+We can see that:
 - TV spend, print spend, competitor sales and Facebook spend are statistically significant
 - Print spend has the largest positive effect at increasing revenue